Key takeaways

 Creating an apartment newsletter is as easy as finding a template you like and filling in sections with information relevant to your property.
 There are hundreds of templates available via a quick online search.
 Finding the perfect template will make creating an apartment newsletter very simple, regardless of your background in writing print material.

-Interested in tackling the project of designing a newsletter template yourself?
-Digital tools like Canva offer free and affordable software to do so.
-Additionally, email marketing services like Mailchimp are a good way to distribute your newsletter to your residents.
+Interested in designing a newsletter template yourself?
+Digital tools like Canva offer free and affordable software.
+Email marketing services like Mailchimp are a good way to distribute your newsletter to your residents.

 Once you’ve chosen your template, fill in any relevant information.
 Feel free to add or delete sections to personalize your newsletter.
 Remember: The template is just a starting point.
-Every property is different and you should feel comfortable shaping your newsletter to fit your building’s unique needs.
+Every property is different, and you should feel comfortable molding your newsletter to fit your building’s unique needs.

 Top 5 newsletter best practices